h3xduck/TripleCross/README.md

 1. A **library injection** module to execute malicious code by writing at a process' virtual memory.
 2. An **execution hijacking** module that modifies data passed to the kernel to execute malicious programs.
 3. A **local privilege escalation** module that allows for running malicious programs with root privileges.
 4. A **backdoor with C2** capabilities that can monitor the network and execute commands sent from a remote rootkit client.
-It incorporates multiple activation triggers so that these actions are transmitted stealthy.
+It incorporates multiple activation triggers so that these actions are transmitted stealthily.
 5. A **rootkit client** that allows an attacker to establish 3 different types of shell-like connections to send commands and actions that control the rootkit state remotely.
 6. A **persistence** module that ensures the rootkit remains installed maintaining full privileges even after a reboot event.
 7. A **stealth** module that hides rootkit-related files and directories from the user.